DataDog/terraform-provider-datadog/docs/resources/integration_aws_event_bridge.md

 ### Optional

 - `create_event_bus` (Boolean) True if Datadog should create the event bus in addition to the event source.
 Requires the `events:CreateEventBus` permission.
-Defaults to `false`.
+Defaults to `true`.

 ### Read-Only